gugol2/bookshelf-react/DEPLOYMENT.md

 6. Enjoy your new features in https://gugol2.github.io/bookshelf-react

-## Github CI/CD Action
+## New Github CI/CD Action
-Just push the code you want deployed from the `to-deploy-in-gh-pages` branch and the Action in the file `deploy-to-gh-pages.yml` will take care of deploying it to gh-pages.
+Just push a tag from the `master` branch and the Action in the file `deploy-to-gh-pages.yml` will take care of deploying it to gh-pages.

 So:

-1. Push the merge to origin:
+1. Push your tag to origin:

-    `git push -u origin to-deploy-in-gh-pages`
+    `git push origin <tag_name>`

+    Or configure your local repo to push the tags referenced by the commits that you are pushing with `git config --local push.followTags true`

+    That way you only have to commit your changes, then create your tag and lastly do only one push `git push`

 2. Enjoy your new features in https://gugol2.github.io/bookshelf-react